lgatto/discover-combine-data-software/IntentToSubmit.md

 adapted for spatial proteomics use cases.
-We would like to apply it to another domain, genomics data being an obvious candidate; however, manual exploration and reliance on personal contacts are not effective and substantially slow cross-fertilisation between domains and high rates of duplication.
+We would like to apply it to another domain, genomics data being an obvious candidate; however, manual exploration and reliance on personal contacts are not effective and substantially slow cross-fertilisation between domains and result in high rates of duplication.
 The transition from the first publication of the algorithm in the International Conference on Machine Learning and leaves morphology data to a functional implementation and application to five diverse proteomics data sets initially relied on a fortuitous and fortunate discovery.
 What further transitions and improvements could be anticipated?
 If the immediate transition are prohibitively slow or difficult, the dissemination, improvement and generalisation of the software is dramatically limited.
 The project's goal is to offer systematic ways to enable such transitions.
 Concretely, the first major milestone of the project is a set of interconnected networks of data sets, software and publications, all spanning different disciplines, created from mining the relevant repositories.
 The relations modelled by these networks will be browseable and searchable through an online portal and programmatically accessible through specific APIs.
 Given specific properties of an existing node, or new, user-defined nodes, representing a software, data or publication, matching entities would be identified.
 The second major milestone aims at facilitating the application of the links identified above by enabling transparent integration of different data source (local or remote, public or private), data sets (transparent to file formats) through data APIs and software architectures (local or remote) through software APIs/pipelines.
 Milestone one enables systematic exploration of RSE entities and milestone two supports their automated and standardised meta-analysis.
-Each of these milestones will be complemented by dedicated open publication channels to publicise and disseminate the new relations and use cases uncovered in milestones one and two.
+Each of these milestones will be complemented by dedicated open communication channels to publicise and disseminate the new relations and use cases.